bruno-lang/bruno-lang.github.io/in-a-nutshell/index.md

 As this is different from the semantics usually associated with the terms _subtype_ and _supertype_ this novel kind of relation is called _specialisation_ / _generalisation_.

-A _derived_ type is said to be a specialisation of a more general type - or vice versa - any type another type is derived from is said to be the generalisation of of that type.
+-->

-The fundamental difference is well illustrated by the observation that types are related in a _hierarchy_ (more precisely in a [DAG](http://en.wikipedia.org/wiki/Directed_acyclic_graph)) while values (actual instances) do not have such a relation.
-A value of formal type `A` is always an instance of actual type `A`.
-Consequently formal and actual value types are always identical, a distinction is unnecessary.
+The fundamental difference is well illustrated by the observation that types are related in a graph-like hierarchy (more precisely a [DAG](http://en.wikipedia.org/wiki/Directed_acyclic_graph)) while values (actual instances) do not have such a relation.
+A value of formal type `A` is always of actual type `A`.
+This stands to reason considering that a type is only associated with a variable in a static context but never attached to the value at runtime.
+A value treated as `A` _is_ an `A`.
+Consequently formal and actual value types are always identical, a distinction subsequently unnecessary.

+A type that is _derived_ from a _base type_ is said to be a specialisation of the more general type -- and vice versa -- the _base type_ is said to be the generalisation of more special _derived_ type.

 In contrast to implementation inheritance a specialisation is a strictly more _limited_ type than its generalisation.
-It can neither add state nor can it widen the range or change the nature of possible values.
+It can neither add fields nor can it widen the range or type of possible values.
-The set of all possible values of a specialisation `B` is a strict subset of the set of possible values of a generalisation `A`.
+The set of all possible values of a specialisation `B` (of `A`) is a strict subset of the set of possible values of the generalisation type `A`.
-Yet any value in the set the of more special type `B` can appear (at least) in two flavours, that of `A` and that of `B`.
-The data of such a value however is indistinguishable for `A` and `B` but it might be typed as `A` in one context and as `B` in another as given by a program.
+Yet, any value in the set the of more special type `B` can appear (at least) in two flavours, that of `A` and that of `B`.
+The data of such a value however is indistinguishable for `A` and `B` using inspection -- by declaration it is typed as `A` in one context and as `B` in another as stated in a program.

+#### Type Conversion
 When `B` is generalised to `A` its value (instance) is simply passed along as `A`.
 It effectively _became_ an `A` and will be treated as such from then on.
 Whereas a specialisation from `A` to `B` the value needs to be checked for the more limited specification of `B` before it can be passed along as a `B`.
-Actual allocation or instantiation of a new value is not necessary as values do not need or have a reference to their type since it is statically known from the formal type declaration.
+Actual allocation or instantiation of a new value is not necessary as values do not have a reference to their type.
 So while any `B` can become an `A` it is unclear if an `A` can become a `B`.
 Therefore a generalisation from `B` to `A` is a implicit _noop_ but a specialisation from `A` to `B` has to be _demanded_ explicitly as it could fail at runtime.

+The fact that types aren't attached to values does not mean that type conformance cannot or is not checked at runtime when necessary.
+The type (value) to use is simply known statically or, in case of type variables, passed as implicit additional argument to the function scope.

+Note that strictly speaking it is wrong to say that one type can be _assigned_ to another as only values of the exact same type are _assignable_; but, values of other types maybe can be converted into the required type.

+#### Structural Generalisation
-Similar to nominal subtyping a type relation is explicitly declared.
+Similar to nominal subtyping type relations are declared explicitly.
-While declared types are always named types an _abstract_ generalisation of any named type is its _anonymous_ structure that can be expressed as a structural type as well.

-To put it yet another way, types give meaning to bits and bytes of data structures.
-Data structures of the same form can be meaningful in different ways what is reflected through different, often related types.

-A _universal_ top type does not and cannot exist as it would have to be structurally compatible with all other (structurally different) types.
+In addition a named `data` type can implicitly be generalised to an _anonymous_ _structural_ tuple type.
+This is nothing else than a type conversion for a tuple type where the target has no name for the composite but each field is converted as usual.

 <!--
-- strictly speaking it is wrong to say that one type can be assigned to another as one values of the exact same type are compatible; but other types might be possible to be converted into the demanded type.

 ### Type Inference
 - mandatory type annotations, inference where unambiguous
 #### Variance (some notes on that)